 The goal of the Workforce Education and Training (WET) component is to fund the development of a diverse workforce and address the shortage of licensed and non-licensed professionals.
 Clients and families/caregivers may also receive training to help others, to promote wellness, and other positive mental health outcomes.
 The funding stream focuses on improving the delivery of clientand family-driven services, providing outreach to unserved and underserved populations, as well as services that are linguistically and culturally competent and relevant, and includes the viewpoints and expertise of clients and their families/caregivers.
-WET funding will be funded and expended as outlined in the Three Year plan and Reversion Plan as per Department of Health Care Services Information Notice 17-059.
+Workforce Education and Training is no longer funded directly, and projects and activities are funded from transfer of funds from Community Services and Supports.
+Mendocino County is participating in the Superior Region WET Partnership for workforce training, retention, and development of resources for higher education and skills development.